hpe-dev-incubator/hpe-dev-portal/content/greenlake/hpe-greenlake-platform/home.md

 ## Demos and resources

-Get an overview of how you can manage workloads with the HPE GreenLake platform using our [quick demos](https://hpe.com/greenlake/demos).
+Get an overview of how you can manage workloads with the HPE GreenLake platform using our [interactive demos](https://hpe.com/greenlake/demos).

 ## Workshops-on-Demand